Academic-Laboratory-Group/STMSmartHome/.github/ISSUE_TEMPLATE/-hw-sw--issue-name.md

 ---
 name: "[HW/SW] Issue name"
-about: Describe this issue template's purpose here.
+about: As in the topic.
 title: "[HW/SW] Issue title"
-labels: bug, enhancement, good first issue, help wanted, question
+labels: enhancement
-assignees: LigasN
+assignees:

 ---